Car problems Peugeot

 Car problems Peugeot Partner: van under heavy load

 Sliding doors and locks regularly cause problems.
-Mechanisms wear, locks seize and sensors fail.
-The interior wears quickly with intensive use: seats sag, plastic breaks and dashboards creak.
+Mechanisms wear, locks jam and sensors fail.
+The interior wears quickly in intensive use: seats sag, plastics break and dashboards creak.
 When buying, check the condition of the interior and test the sliding doors several times.

 For business users and families considering a Partner, regular maintenance is essential.
 Have brakes, running gear and diesel systems checked more often than on passenger cars.
-Choose petrol if you mainly do short, city-based trips, and diesel only if you cover many long journeys.
+Choose petrol if use is mainly short and city-based, and diesel only if you do many long journeys.

 Read more: Peugeot Partner

-‘ “Repairs are expensive and often mean downtime, which is costly for business owners.” ’
+‘ “Repairs are expensive and often lead to downtime, which is costly for business owners.” ’

 The Expert is Peugeot’s medium-sized van, intended for intensive business use.
-Diesel engines are heavily loaded and show problems with particulate filters, AdBlue systems and injectors.
+Diesel engines are heavily loaded and suffer from particulate filter, AdBlue system and injector problems.
 Symptoms include loss of power, black smoke and warning lights.
-Repairs are expensive and often mean downtime, which is costly for business owners.
+Repairs are expensive and often lead to downtime, which is costly for business owners.

-Gearboxes wear under heavy use and high loads.
-Clutches wear faster and gearchanges become harsh.
-The electronics for the load area and comfort features can fail: sensors for load area lighting, reversing cameras and parking assistance drop out.
+Gearboxes wear under intensive use and heavy loads.
+Clutches wear out faster and gearchanges become harsh.
+Electronics for the load area and comfort options show faults: sensors for load area lighting, reversing cameras and parking assistance fail.

-Anyone looking for a used Expert should check it thoroughly.
-Have the engine, gearbox and diesel systems inspected by a specialist familiar with vans.
-Check the service history for preventive maintenance and avoid examples with high mileage and no complete history.
-Plan maintenance and inspections proactively to prevent downtime and expensive repairs.
+Anyone looking for a used Expert must carry out a thorough check.
+Have the engine, gearbox and diesel systems inspected by a specialist who knows vans.
+Check the service history for preventive maintenance and avoid examples with high mileage and no full history.
+Plan maintenance and inspections preventively to avoid downtime and costly repairs.

 Read more: Peugeot Expert